 First, the WCOL survey’s consumption basket does not reflect what Singaporeans usually consume.

 The WCOL survey looks at the prices of a common set of products and services in the various cities to allow for city-to-city comparisons.
 As such, its consumption basket may not reflect what Singaporeans usually consume and is therefore not a good gauge of cost of living for Singaporean households.
-For instance, its consumption basket includes products such as Burberry-type raincoats and foreign daily newspapers – these are typically not purchased by Singaporean households.
+For instance, its consumption basket includes products such as brand name raincoats and foreign daily newspapers – these are typically not purchased by Singaporean households.
 A more representative indicator of cost of living in Singapore is the Consumer Price Index (CPI), which measures the average change in the prices of a basket of goods and services commonly purchased by Singaporean households.
 More information on the CPI can be found in the Singapore Department of Statistics’ website here.

 Second, the rankings are sensitive to currency fluctuations.